-The date at which the fair value of the equity instruments granted is measured for the purposes of this IFRS.
+measurement dateThe date at which the fair value of the equity instruments granted is measured for the purposes of this Ind AS.
 For transactions with employees and others providing similar services, the measurement date is grant date.
 For transactions with parties other than employees (and those providing similar services), the measurement date is the date the entity obtains the goods or the counterparty renders service.